(509) 663-8670 info@vitagreenllc.com

 April Wind Desiccation on Lawns Across the Wenatchee Valley

 You step outside on a bright April afternoon and the air feels gentle on your face, yet the grass along the west fence looks silver and folded.
 Valley wind pulled moisture off leaf blades faster than roots replaced it, even though the soil below still carries winter moisture.
-Homeowners in Wenatchee, East Wenatchee, and Cashmere see this story every spring.
+Homeowners in Wenatchee, East Wenatchee, and Cashmere see this pattern every spring.
 Wind desiccation is not the same as drought from skipped irrigation.
 It is a surface stress event that rewards calm mowing, realistic watering, and patience before you change the whole program.

 Read the fold before you read the fertilizer bag